threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/movement.md

 The Wheelchair Replicant's wheels are driven by physics, while the Replicant's legs are driven by a walk animation.
 The Wheelchair Replicant's can be fine-tuned by using different wheel values; the Replicant doesn't have an analogue to this.
 Wheelchair Replicants don't need to [resolve collider intersections](../replicants/movement.md) like Replicants do.

 A Wheelchair Replicant turns by applying torques and steer angles to its wheels.
-A Replicant turns instanteously in a non-physical motion.
+A Replicant turns instantaneously in a non-physical motion.

-A  Replicant can walk through kinematic objects and walls and will attempt to preememptively avoid this.
+A  Replicant can walk through kinematic objects and walls and will attempt to preemptively avoid this.
 A Wheelchair Replicant will collider with kinematic objects and walls, but will still try to preemptively avoid collision exactly like the Replicant does.

 Wheelchair Replicants are significantly slower than Replicants.
 This is by design and is true to real life.